neo-project/neo/README.md

 Code references are provided for all platform building blocks.
 That includes the base library, the VM, a command line application and the compiler.

 * [neo:](https://github.com/neo-project/neo/) Neo core library, contains base classes, including ledger, p2p and IO modules.
-* [neo-node:](https://github.com/neo-project/neo-node/) Executable version of the Neo library, exposing features using a command line application or GUI.
 * [neo-modules:](https://github.com/neo-project/neo-modules/) Neo modules include additional tools and plugins to be used with Neo.
 * [neo-devpack-dotnet:](https://github.com/neo-project/neo-devpack-dotnet/) These are the official tools used to convert a C# smart-contract into a *neo executable file*.